UniversaBlockchain/UniCherryGarden/docs/unicherrypicker-synchronization.md

 #### Reorg check/rewinding

-Consists of three phases:
+Consists of four phases:

+1. Is node reachable? – does the data in the DB and in the Ethereum node sufficient for us to even do anything?
-1. Reorg check check (read this as “check for reorg check”) – do we even need to check for reorg?
+2. Reorg check check (read this as “check for reorg check”) – do we really need to check for reorg?
-2. Reorg check – did reorg occur? is rewinding needed?
+3. Reorg check – did reorg occur? is rewinding needed?
-3. Rewinding – actual deletion from the database.
+4. Rewinding – actual deletion from the database.

-##### 1. Reorg check check

-Checking for reorg is a resource-consuming operation, too – at least, it will need to get the hashes for a number of blocks from the DB and from the Ethereum node; think about like 100 records from DB and 100 records from the Ethereum node.

-We actually do not need to check for reorg very often, even when moving the HeadSyncer forward.
-There are some cases when we *must* do it (like, when we launch the system for the first time).
-On most of the subsequent iterations we *may* do it.

-The HeadSyncer internal state contains a flag `nextIterationMustCheckReorg` which is related to the “must”-condition.
-If it is set, we *undoubtedly do* the reorg check phase – i.e. reorg check **is needed**.
-If it is unset, we still “may” check the reorg.

-What defines if we should do the reorg check or not?

-Basically, several most important numbers:
+Most of the reorg-checking decisions are taken upon these several most important numbers:

 * `min(ucg_block.number)` – the earliest block stored in our DB.
 * `max(ucg_block.number)` – the newest block stored in our DB.